CSCfi/csc-user-guide/docs/apps/ams.md

 -  The license does not include the right for employees of government labs or other non-academic non-profit research institutes to use the software.
 -  The license only allows non-profit non-commercial use.
 -  The license excludes all forms of contract research, royalty-bearing activities and other activities leading to monetary benefits.
--  Research groups which need other modules of the AMS suite can obtain a licence for themselves to run the programs on the CSC computers.
+-  Research groups which need other modules of the AMS suite can obtain a license for themselves to run the programs on the CSC computers.

 ## Usage

-Initialise AMS:
+Initialize AMS:

 ```bash
 module load ams/2023.104
 ```

-Some example batch scripts.
+### Example batch scripts

 !!! warning "Note"
     Particularly some property calculations can be very disk I/O intensive.
 Such jobs benefit from using the [fast local storage (NVMe)](../../computing/running/creating-job-scripts-puhti/#local-storage) on Puhti.
 Using local disk for such jobs will also reduce the load on the Lustre parallel file system.